HouseTrip/housetrip.github.com/_posts/2015-11-25-abtesting-from-scratch.md

 <a href="/images/2015-11-25-abtesting-from-scratch/table.png"><img src="/images/2015-11-25-abtesting-from-scratch/table.png" alt="Experiment example" width="600" style="box-shadow: none; border: none"/></a>

 If at this point you are willing to conclude that the B variant outperforms A be aware you are taking a very naïve approach.
 Results can vary on a weekly basis because of the intrinsic randomness of the experiment.
 Put it simply, you may be plain wrong.
-A more thorough approach is to estimate the likelihood of B being better than A given the number we measured, and statistics is the best tool around for this kind of job.
+A more thorough approach would be to estimate the likelihood of B being better than A given the number we measured, and statistics is the best tool around for this kind of job.

 ## Statistical modeling

 Statisticians love urns and, guess what, our problem can be modeled as an extraction from two different urns.
 Both urns have a certain ratio of red and green balls.
 Red balls are customers who end up paying while green balls are customers who leave.

-Does the urn belonging to variant B have a greater proportion of red balls comparent to the other one?
+Does the urn belonging to variant B have a greater proportion of red balls compared to the other one?
 We can estimate this ratio by doing an extraction with replacement [<a href="#footnotes">2</a>] from the urn.
 We extract a finite number of balls from each urn and we measure the proportions.
 In this type of experiment each time we pick a ball we also put it back to the urn to keep the proportions intact.

 <div>
 <div style="float: left;">